 Explore the world of Bible translation, including the need for new translations, the differences between literal and dynamic equivalent approaches, and the complex process undertaken by translation committees.
 Discover how these translations strive for accuracy and faithfulness to the original text while leaving interpretation to the readers themselves.

-THE BIBLE: A Book That Is Misrepresented
+The Bible: A Book That Is Misrepresented

 NEW TESTAMENT TEXTUAL STUDIES: Scribal-Introduced Textual Variants Or Reader-Introduced Textual Variants?